-Mr Humaid brings 23 years of technical and management experience in the power and infrastructure industry.
-He has worked as General Manager with KAYAN AlOmania Construction Company SAOG.
-During his professional career, he also worked with Petroleum Development of Oman in different roles and headed the Power System Operation and Maintenance section for seven years.
+He has 23 years of technical and management experience in the power and infrastructure industry.
+He has worked as General Manager with KAYAN AI Omaniya Construction Company SAOG.
+He also worked with Petroleum Development of Oman in different roles and headed the power system O&M department for seven years.
 His diverse experience provides him with wide exposure to internal and external businesses and allowed him to obtain different recognitions and certifications.

-Mr Humaid holds a Master of Science Degree in Power Distribution Engineering from University of Manchester, UK.
+Mr Humaid holds a Master of Science degree in Power Distribution Engineering from University of Manchester.